-Each topic will build upon previous learning at Key Stage 3 and will be followed by an assessment (a mixture of two of the four skills).
+Each topic will build upon previous learning at Key Stage 3.
 Taking a language GCSE isn't just about learning how to speak the language, it can help your progress within other subjects.
 You will work on your grammar, interpretation and understanding, problem solving and resilience.
 Research also suggests that learning a second language can also help improve focus and brain function!

 Universities and businesses look favourably on students who decide to further their language studies at GCSE (and some require it).
 It opens up many avenues on a personal and professional level as it shows strong commitment and work ethic.
 You are not just learning a language, but about other cultures, other people and other countries.
-IT opens up the opportunity to travel throughout the world.
+It opens up the opportunity to travel throughout the world.

-Students need to be aware that regular learning of vocabulary and grammatical structures is essential - this may involve independently spending time at home working, especially to consolidate what has been learn in lessons.
+Students need to be aware that regular learning of vocabulary and grammatical structures is essential - this may involve independently spending time at home working, especially to consolidate what has been learnt in lessons.
 Any work missed due to absence needs to be caught up before the next lesson as so not to fall behind.